Title: Harry Potter and the Cursed Child

 Overall I didn’t enjoy the book.
 It was probably an amazing play and I wished they could have released a recorded version of the play so the rest of us could see it.
 I feel like it was extremely unfair that it was limited to London.
 What about the rest of the world?!

 As a script alone it’s just nowhere near what you have come to expect from a J.K.
 Rowling work.
-That kills me to say, as I adore her and her work.
+That kills me to say, as I adore her written work and the worlds she creates.